hoist/hoist-ghost/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND
 NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Getting started

+Either clone this repo, or download it as a zip.
+Drop the whole folder into your ghost installation, inside /content/themes.
+Then login to ghost, and change your theme to hoist-ghost.

+You will probably want to configure the email signup form, or remove it.
+We personally use [Campaign Monitor](https://www.campaignmonitor.com/), but it can be configured to use whatever you want.
+The two places you'll want to configure are found in post.hbs and default.hbs.

+Too add a "discuss this article on twitter" call to action in the footer, simply add

+    <div id="twitter" data-link="https://twitter.com/hoistapps/status/557665010806452225"></div>

+Anywhere in the post, the element gets hidden automatically and the button is revealed thanks to assets/js/index.js

+Too add a code block with highlight syntaxing, start a fenced code block like this

+    ```language-javascript
+    var SupportedLaguages = [
+      "markup","css","css-extras",
+      "javascript","java",
+      "php","scss","c","c++",
+      "python","ruby","csharp",
+      "go","swift","git","less",
+      "r","haml"
+    ];
+    ```
+Change the language-javascript to any of those supported languages, for example use language-css, or language-markup (for html).

+I hope you enjoy our theme, if you use it please show us! @hoistapps on twitter.